Fun Facts About Self-Directed IRA LLCs & Prohibited Transactions

 Financial institutions have no reason to recommend that you get a Self-Directed IRA LLC.
 They don’t want you to invest your money in something other than stocks, bonds or mutual funds.
 Why you ask?

-Because investors with Self-Directed IRA LLC’s would not generate any profit for these financial institutions.
+Investors with Self-Directed IRA LLCs would not generate any profit for these financial institutions.
+These investors aren’t bound to the products offered by the financial institution alone.
 It’s no wonder they don’t tell you about alternative investments!

 You Can Invest In Virtually Anything With A Self-Directed IRA LLC.

-A Self-Directed IRA LLC offers you the ability to your retirement funds to make any type of investment on your own without having to pay a custodian or ask for permission.
+A Self-Directed IRA LLC offers you the ability to make any type of investment with your retirement dollars.
+Even better, you can do it all on your own without having to pay a custodian or ask for permission.

 You truly can invest in anything, aside from life insurance, collectibles and certain “prohibited transaction” investments outlined in Internal Revenue Code Section 4975.

-Popular Self-Directed IRA investments include real estate, private businesses, public and private stocks and tax liens.
+Popular Self-Directed IRA investments include real estate, private businesses, public and private stocks, cryptocurrencies, and tax liens.

-The one thing you have to watch out for with Self-Directed IRA’s are “prohibited transactions”.
-Prohibited transactions occur when you invest in a business owned by your parents or children.
+The one thing you have to watch out for with Self-Directed IRAs are “prohibited transactions.”
+Prohibited transactions occur when you invest in a business owned by your parents, family members, or certain business partners.
+These individuals are called disqualified persons.

 In general, the easiest way to avoid engaging in a prohibited transaction is to avoid investing in a business you may have a “conflicting interest” in.
 Such as your own business, etc.